The University of Cape Coast (UCC) Information for Fresh Students for the 2022/2023 academic year has been released.

 Reporting to Campus

-Fresh students are to report on 9th January, 2021.
+Fresh students are to report on a date YET to be specified.
 Students are to note that, upon arrival, they should first report at their Halls of Residence where they will be required to register and receive keys to their rooms.

 Staff and students leaders will be available to welcome and assist students to undergo all formalities on arrival.